odoo/documentation/content/applications/finance/fiscal_localizations/chile.rst

    :align: center

 If you claim a vendor bill, the status changes from :guilabel:`Draft` to :guilabel:`Cancel` automatically.
-Considering this as best practice, all the claimed documents should be canceled as they won't be valid for your accounting records.
+Considering this as best practice, all the claimed documents should be cancelled as they won't be valid for your accounting records.

 Electronic purchase invoice